p2sr/Portal2Boards/README.md

 Server requirements:

 1. Basic LAMP/XAMPP webserver.
-Note that for SQL, MariaDB is known to cause issues when using query variables.
+Note that for MySQL, MariaDB is known to cause issues when using query variables.
 2. Google account.